 19. Summing up everything so far

-And, of all those things we saw, i feel like it can be difficult sometimes to see how they all combine, how it is all connected.
+And, of all those things, I feel like it can be difficult sometimes to see how they all combine, how it is all connected.

 So today I'd like to sum up a lot of things we saw in this series, showing how they relate, and put everything on one page, that can make a useful document for composing.

-The finished document will be available as a free download, there's a link in the description.
+The finished document will be available as a free download, which you can find in the freebies section on my website.

 So let's sum things up shall we?

 To begin, Everything on this document will be based on the key of C. That's probably the easiest , because everything seems to be based on the C major scale, and it's easy to visualise on a piano keyboard as it is all the white keys.
-From there you can transpose everything in the tonality you want, there will be other pages for these other tonalities.
+But to help you use other tonalities, there will be other pages for these other tonalities.

-4 tones above the root note could be either an augmented fifth or a minor 6th, depending if you consider it a G, the fifth note of the scale, or a A, the 6th note of the scale.
+And 4 whole tones above the root note could be either an augmented fifth or a minor 6th, depending if you consider it a G (G#), the fifth note of the scale, or a A (Ab), the 6th note of the scale.

 So in the same way you could find all the other intervals you might need, up to the 13th.